 Arriving at the main pier, there are songthaews that act as public buses, ferrying passengers down the length of the island.
 You can also rent a songthaew as a taxi.
 If you are staying on the main beach (Hat Sai Kaew) it is easy enough to walk from the pier across the island to the beach.

-I stayed at Hat Sai Kaew as I figured if places were going to be closed down then it would be better to be near the busiest area.
+I stayed near Hat Sai Kaew as I figured if places were going to be closed down then it would be better to be near the busiest area.
 I was pleasantly surprised by how nice Hat Sai Kaew is.
 Travel is a relative experience though, so I might have felt differently seeing this beach in full tourist mode.
 I was here at a sweet spot in time when there were just enough places open without being overrun.

 This trip for me was the archetypal Bangkokian getaway.
 I spent the whole month in Bangkok as I was working on various projects, so I had no plan to explore the rest of the country.
 I just wanted a quick getaway for two days, and Ko Samet delivered.